.png)

 Career signal: Editorial production, campaign design, media outreach.

-Throughout the program, all participants will:
+Throughout the program, all participants will complete at least 4 of the 6 items.

 These activities help expand housing literacy and awareness in communities nationwide.